 We carefully consider every submission and are looking forward to you being part of Sangam’s emerging position in today’s literary tradition.

-Submit your best unpublished short fiction, poetry, or creative non-fiction, irrespective of length, subject, or style to Ryan James McGuckin, Chief Editor, at firstname.lastname@example.org, listing your genre of writing in the email subject line.
+Send us your best unpublished short fiction, poetry, or creative non-fiction, irrespective of length, subject, or style to Ryan James McGuckin, Chief Editor, at firstname.lastname@example.org, listing your genre of writing in the email subject line.
 You should attach your writing as a PDF to ensure your formatting remains intact.
 In the body of your email, please write a brief third-person biography that includes any previous publications or relevant awards.

-At this time, we do not print any works with referenced materials that require permissions, such as archival documents, artwork, or photography.
+Currently, we do not print any works with referenced materials that require permissions, such as archival documents, artwork, or photography.
 We do, however, welcome works that reference such materials so long as writers do not display them in their manuscript.